ANNUAL VALIDATION AUDIT

 So, as we enter the new year, ask yourself: Is an audit right for you?
 If you can answer “yes” to one or more of the following questions, you may want to schedule an Annual Validation Audit today.

 Take a moment to answer the following three questions.

 If you can answer “yes” to one or more, you should conduct or schedule an annual validation audit.

 Consensus standards are continually reviewed, revised, rewritten, or re-affirmed to address emerging technologies.
-Keep in mind that ANSI standards are revised more regularly than OSHA’s regulations.
+Keep in mind that ANSI and NFPA 79 standards are revised more regularly than OSHA’s regulations.